nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-ClientHub is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+ClientHub is a desktop app for **Tech-savvy Independent Financial Advisors who have more than 50 clients** to better manage their clients.
+Our product provides financial advisors with a streamlined tool to manage client details (eg. Track insurance policies), **optimized for use via a Command Line Interface** (CLI) while still **having the benefits of a Graphical user Interface (GUI)**.
+This product makes the lives of financial advisors easier by offering easier access to relevant information for their clients improving their efficiency.
 If you can type fast, ClientHub can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}